 The goals of this testing protocol were to monitor various water quality parameters of the lake, compare results to historical data, and identify any potential risks to the health of Island Lake.
 Water samples were taken at two different locations and tested for 14 parameters.
-Tests were conducted on a monthly basis from April through August.
+Tests were conducted in April and August.
 This report describes conditions at the times the samples were taken.
 The quality of the water was tested only to the parameters listed below.

-Test results were compared to historical data from the report "2018 Island Lake Water Quality Review" by LakePro, Inc.
+Test results were compared to historical data from the report "2021 Island Lake Water Quality Review" by LakePro, Inc.

 In this report, we included historical data from Water Quality Investigators.
-Their report provided annual averages for many of the parameters from 2002 to 2009.
+Their information provided annual averages for many parameters from 2002 to 2009.
 Including this data allowed us to see more accurate trends in the water quality data.
-In order to make the analysis easier, we added annual averages for our data and trendlines on the graphs.
-The trend lines provide quick indication of how each water quality parameter changed over the testing history.
+To make the analysis more accessible, we added annual averages for our data and trendlines on the graphs.
+The trend lines provide a quick indication of how each water quality parameter changed over the testing history.